techtrigon/CarTracks/README.md

+**CarTracks**

+# Car Sales Data Analysis Website

+Welcome to the Car Sales Data Analysis Website!
+This Django-based web application allows users to upload car sales data files, perform calculations, and visualize the results through interactive charts, pie charts, histograms, and other intuitive graphical representations.

+## Features

+**Data Analysis:** Perform calculations and statistical analysis on the uploaded car sales data.

+**Interactive Visualizations:** View the analyzed data in graphical formats such as charts, pie charts, and histograms for better insights.

+**User-Friendly Interface:** The website is designed with a clean and intuitive user interface to ensure ease of use.

+**INSTRUCTIONS** ------------------------------------------------------------------------------------

 1-  Download the zip and extract the folder

 2-  Open the folder and right click and open terminal there as administartor